chriswblake/github-copilot-lamp/docs/build-your-own.md

 1. You are finished!
 See the main [README](../README.md) for usage info.
 Plug it in and enjoy!
 ![](assemble/eyes-2.jpg)

+## 4. Gift a Friend
+Congrats!
+Nice work! 🎉 Did you have fun making your copilot lamp?
+I know I did! 🤓

+Quick Question.
+Any chancee you have some extra parts?
+I bet so.

+Why not make another and gift it to a friend.
+Check out the [gift a friend](/docs/gift-a-friend.md) guide to make sure their unboxing experience is super fantastic! 🦄 💚

 ## Other Advanced Tasks